UP1982/5-Minute-Time/README.md

 ## Building a single-file executable

-Publish a self-contained Windows build (no additional installs required) with:
+The project file is configured to publish a Windows 10/11 ready, self-contained single executable.
+You can produce it with:

 ```bash
 dotnet publish FiveMinuteTimer/FiveMinuteTimer.csproj \